EmilEinarsen/cookie-helper/README.md

 ### Destroy
 Destroys a cookie by overwriting it.
 Takes one param, _key_.
-Utilizes _set_ and a expiration date of yesterday.
+Utilizes _set_ and an expiration date of yesterday.

 ## Contribution
 Pull requests are welcome.
 For any considerable changes, please open an issue first to discuss what you would like to change.<br>